How to Streamline Your CSS by Combining Duplicate Media Queries

 npm install grunt-combine-media-queries --save-dev

-Registering and Configuring Task
+Setting Up and Configuring Your Task

 module.exports = function(grunt) {